jamixir/jamixir/README.md

 ## Using a docker image

 Currently, some of our dependencies are in private repositories.
-To be able to pull from there, we need enable SSH agent forwarding in local machine before issuing the docker build commands.
+To be able to pull from there, we need to enable SSH agent forwarding in local machine before issuing the docker build commands.

 Ensure your SSH agent is running and has the right keys, run this command: